 A concerned group sitting around a kitchen table has become the only AIDS Community Center in western Pennsylvania.

-2012 marks the 25th anniversary of the Shepherd Wellness Community (SWC), the only AIDS Community Center in western Pennsylvania.
-Our history mirrors the stories of courage, commitment, caring and sharing that mark the course of the disease that initially affected mostly young, white, gay men.
+2017 marked the 30th anniversary of the Shepherd Wellness Community (SWC), the only AIDS Community Center in western Pennsylvania.
+Our history mirrors the stories of courage, commitment, caring and sharing that mark the course of the disease that initially affected mostly young, gay men.

 In 1985-86 Pittsburgh was reeling from a surge of deaths from what is now known as AIDS.
 People originally from Pittsburgh returned home when they became ill.
 They needed support and help, but AIDS alienated many of them from their families.